-Melissa Edwards is a Senior Lecturer at the UTS Business School and a researcher at Centre for Management and Organisation Studies and the Cosmopolitan Civil Societies Research Centre.
-She is researches and teaches about sustainability, sustainable enterprise and responsible management, complexity theory and social impact.
-Her work is transdisciplinary and directed towards understanding how people organize, learn and adapt to enable sustainable transitions.
+Melissa Edwards is a Senior Lecturer at the UTS Business School and a Research Director at the Centre for Business and Social Innovation (CBSI).
+She researches and teaches about sustainability, sustainable enterprise and responsible management, complexity theory and social impact.
+Her work is draws across disciplines with an overarching aim to understand how people organize, learn and adapt to enable sustainable transitions.

-She conducts research that draws together sustainability, complexity, social capital and network theories with a focus on social impact, open innovation and new business models, especially the Circular Economy and B Corps.
+She conducts research that draws together sustainability, complexity, social capital and network theories with a focus on social impact and new business models, especially the Circular Economy and B Corps.
 She has worked as Chief Investigator on various research partnerships and has developed a track record for publications in leading journals such as Organization and Environment, Business Strategy and the Environment, Emergence: Complexity and Organization, Stanford Social Innovation Review, Voluntas and Third Sector Review.
-Outcomes from her recent projects include developing innovative indicators of social impact for Surf Life Saving Australia, coordinating a Big Top Tent as part of the Circular Economy Disruptive Innovation Festival and developing and managing a open access sustainability education platform and community of practice (www.sustainability.edu.au).
+Outcomes from her recent projects include developing innovative indicators of social impact for Surf Life Saving Australia, coordinating a Big Top Tent as part of the Circular Economy Disruptive Innovation Festival and developing and managing an open-access sustainability education platform and community of practice (www.sustainability.edu.au).

 Tweeting from @meledwards1 and @sustaineduau